J-Boehm/VanishBar/README.md

 VanishBar is a Win32 console application written in C++ that has the ability to hide or show the Windows taskbar.
 This could be helpful in situations like the following one: You're trying to run LiteStep on top of Windows Explorer and you're having the problem that the Windows Explorer flickers through LiteStep.

+This tool can be used by creating and running a shortcut of 'VanishBar.exe' with the following arguments.

 Usage: VanishBar.exe [-t] -h/-s

--t    When this argument is given, messages won't be shown.
+* -t    When this argument is given, messages won't be shown.

--h    Hide the taskbar
+* -h    Hide the taskbar

--s    Show the taskbar again
+* -s    Show the taskbar again

+Example:

+* VanishBar.exe -t -h   Hides the taskbar without showing messages.

 The compiled application can be downloaded from the 'Debug' directory.